JaisonBrooks/Android-Dev-Scripts/README.md

 Android-Dev-Scripts
 ===================

-These #Bash scripts with basic linux commands for the Android SDK Emulator.
+These simple Bash scripts with basic linux commands for the Android SDK Emulator.
 These were basic commands that were very useful to me when testing my Android Applications

 Example
 ```